-The utmost challenge for photon-pair sources at the moment is how they can meet the need of quantum sources with on-demand emission.
-The maximum probability of one single pair being emitted from a SPDC process is shown to be $25\%^{100}$.
-As a result, the parametric photon pair source cannot behave as a deterministic quantum light source (as opposed to sources based on e.g. quantum dots264).
-The solution to this limitation is one of the focuses of active research endeavors in the field.
-Currently temporal^{99,265-267}, spatial^{98,268} and frequency269 multiplexing techniques are among the most common solutions, realized in free space, fibers or on-chip PICs (shown in Fig.6(a)).
-By multiplexing 40 channels actively in the time-domain, a single-photon probability up to $66.7\%^{99}$ was achieved recently, with the potential to maintain high purity of entanglement states267.
-With the rapid advances of large-scale photonic integration^{270,271} and ultra-low loss waveguides^{53,272} near-ideal on-chip multiplexed photonpair sources should be fathomable in the near future.
+photon pair source cannot behave as a deterministic quantum light source (as opposed to sources based on, e.g., quantum dots255) The solution to this limitation is one of the focuses of active research endeavors in the field.
+Currently temporal,^{97,256-258} spatial,^{96,259} and frequency260 multiplexing techniques are among the most common solutions, realized in free-space, fibers, or on-chip PICs [shown in Fig. 6(a)].
+By multiplexing 40 channels actively in the time-domain, a single-photon probability up to 66.7%97 was achieved recently, with the potential to maintain high purity of entanglement states.258 With the rapid advances of large-scale photonic integration^{261,262} and ultralow loss waveguides^{51,263} near-ideal on-chip multiplexed photon-pair sources should be fathomable in the near future.

-The generation of high-dimension photon states is also one of the forefronts.
-With the ability of generating frequency-bin high-dimensional entangled states^{172,205,273,274}, the quantum frequency combs275 based on MRRs have great potentials for the generation and the control of complex photon states on a scalable integrated platform.
+The generation of high-dimension photon states is one of the forefronts.
+With the ability of generating frequency-bin high-dimensional entangled states, ^{166,199,264,265} the quantum frequency combs266 based on MRRs have great potential for the generation and the control of complex photon states on a scalable integrated platform.

-With the advance in integrated near-deterministic photon pair source development, the implementation of many proposals of quantum technologies on integrated photonic platforms will become closer to reality.
-The simulation of quantum mechanical problems could be achieved on integrated photonic platforms276.
-Quantum computation using photon qubit/qudits can be implemented with quantum walk277, boson sampling^{278-280}, linear optics281 or with cluster states in a measurement-based one-way photonic quantum computer^{282,283}.
+With the advances in integrated near-deterministic photon pair source development, the implementation of many proposals of quantum technologies on integrated photonic platforms will come closer to reality.
+The simulation of quantum mechanical problems could be achieved on integrated photonic platforms.267 Quantum computation using photon qubit/qudits can be implemented with quantum walk,268 boson sampling,^{269-271} linear optics,272 or with cluster states in a measurement-based one-way photonic quantum computer.^{273,274}